Normal height

 The average is evaluated along the normal potential's plumb line (a curve, approximated by the ellipsoidal normal, a straight line).
 The evaluation ranges from the Earth ellipsoid up to the point of interest; the procedure is thus recursive.

 Normal heights are slightly dependent upon the reference ellipsoid chosen.

 Normal gravity values are easier to compute compared to actual gravity, as one does not have to know the Earth's crust density.
 This is an advantage of normal heights compared to orthometric heights.

-The reference surface where normal heights are zero is called the quasi-geoid (or quasigeoid), a representation of mean sea level similar to the geoid and close to it, but lacking the physical interpretation of an equipotential surface.
+The reference surface where normal heights are zero is called the quasi-geoid (or quasigeoid), a representation of mean sea level similar to the geoid and close to it, but lacking the physical interpretation of an equigeopotential surface.

-The geoid undulation $N$ with respect to the reference ellipsoid, $N=h-H$, finds an analogue in the so-called height anomaly, $\zeta$:
+The geoid undulation $N$ with respect to the reference ellipsoid, $N=h-H$, finds an analogue in the so-called height anomaly, $\zeta$ (lowercase zeta):